Clásico Paceño

-The Clásico Paceño is considered an important football game in the First Bolivian Division, because in this match the two oldest and the most winning teams of the First Bolivian Division play, the clubs Bolívar and The Strongest, both from the administrative capital of Bolivia, La Paz; hence the name Paceño.
+The Clásico Paceño is considered an important football game in the First Bolivian Division, because in this match the two oldest and the most successful teams of the First Bolivian Division play, the clubs Bolívar and The Strongest, both from the administrative capital of Bolivia, La Paz; hence the name Paceño.

-The first official paceño derby in history was played on 17 October 1927, they met on the Hippodrome court with a final draw, 0:0.
-It is the match that has been played in all Bolivian soccer competitions, from amateurism, professionalism, in Bolivian Professional Soccer League, and even in International Tournaments such as Copa Sudamericana and the Copa Libertadores.
+The first official Paceño derby in history was played on 17 October 1927, they met on the Hippodrome court with a final draw, 0:0.
+It is the match that has been played in all Bolivian soccer competitions, from amateurism, professionalism, in the Bolivian Professional Soccer League, and even in international tournaments such as Copa Sudamericana and the Copa Libertadores.

-In 2014 the paceño derby was listed as "one of the 25 most explosive rivalries in the world" by the specialized magazine Football Derbies.
-The criteria that were used to show the great rivalry between both teams has to do with the time of existence of the classic, the number of games, the importance of duels, the public they carry, the repercussion national and international and even a historical account of the episodes of violence.
+In 2014, the Paceño derby was listed as "one of the 25 most explosive rivalries in the world" by the specialized magazine Football Derbies.
+The criteria that were used to show the great rivalry between both teams has to do with the time of existence of the classic, the number of games, the importance of duels, the public image they carry, the repercussion — nationally and internationally, and even a historical account of the episodes of violence.

 Although the confrontations between both rivals date back to the year 1930, the rivalry between these two teams did not become evident until the disappearance of the University of La Paz from the foreground of Bolivian football at the end of the years 1960 of the 20th century.

 History

 Antecedents

 The great rivalries in Bolivian football are born out of the confrontations produced within the Departmental Football Associations, the only organizing bodies of football at first and then with great importance until the creation of the League in 1977.

 As a result, the main rivalries between the main Bolivian teams are often between teams from the same city.
-Thus, in La Paz, The Strongest and Bolívar face each other, and this is the one with the longest history, teams that are the two most representative of that city1014 of La Paz and the oldest in the Bolivian First Division, as their clashes date back to 1927 and between them they have 31 league titles in 48 different tournaments, with the rest being shared among 17 other teams (9 of which have disappeared from professional football's top level).
+Thus, in La Paz, The Strongest and Bolívar face each other, and this is the one with the longest history, teams that are the most representative of La Paz and the oldest in the Bolivian First Division, as their clashes date back to 1927.
+Between them, they have 31 league titles in 48 different tournaments, with the rest being shared among 17 other teams (9 of which have disappeared from professional football's top level).

 At the same time, the great success of the teams from La Paz and the great importance of their Association, especially in the first 60 years of football in Bolivia, also made them very popular in some cities of the country, attracting great attention in some departments of western Bolivia and also drawing the attention of the different media abroad.